 Diversity inclusion is a big media topic.
 Acceptance of people across all human categories is expected.
 Diversity inclusion in your career is not just something you should do, it’s a necessity for advancement and good business.
 Particularly for internal networking.
-How so?

-In a corporation environment aligning yourself with diverse people, and thus different ways of thinking will expand your abilities and understanding of others.
+In a corporate environment aligning yourself with diverse people, and thus different ways of thinking will expand your abilities and understanding of others.
 And as a Deloitte Australia research study shows, companies embracing diversity considerably outperform their peers.

 How To Diversify Your Internal Network